 We are creating a more permanent, ongoing community based around the gardens.
 Throughout the summer months, we'll be using an off-grid field camp of bell tents, a community yurt, and an on-grid cooking/washing pod to accommodate the team.
 We'll be staying here while we plant up the gardens and create more permanent structures to enable us to live in ecocentric splendor.
 These are to include a reciprocal roofed community shelter, a pizza oven, a straw bale barn, an underground greenhouse/wallapini, and a veg shack.
 For now, at least, expect no luxuries - expect to live on the land, from the land and in rhythm with the season.
 This way of life is not for everyone, it may be for you and if so we're really happy to welcome you!

-The work is varied but is usually working with the community in a sustainably managed market garden.
+The help is varied but is usually working with the community in a sustainably managed garden.
 We use no dig, biodynamic and permaculture methods.
 We often run workshops and classes on various related topics as well as beekeeping, mushroom production and other such activities.
 Ideally we'd like guests to stay for longer than 2 weeks to make training effective, but suggest a one week review to allow either party to end the arrangement if they choose.

 We ask that you join in with team activities for a minimum of 4 days out of 7 - you can decide which days to suit your schedule.
 On other days you will still be expected to join in with domestic tasks, but otherwise, you can join group activities or entertain yourself.
 The area has some great walks and a few historic towns close by.

-Bell tent or bring your own capervan
+Bell tent, shared yurt, or bring your own capervan

 As well as the beautiful walks available on the estate we also have some bicycles you can borrow, there are some nice small villages such as Crick and towns such as Lutterworth.
 Rugby is the nearest trainstation (you would need to get a taxi as there are no busses) You can book cheap train tickets to London online leaving from Rugby.